Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Proof of Theorem

 \subsection{Riemannian metric and quasi-isometry}

 Now we are going to equip $M$ with a Riemannian metric $g$ such that the resulting Riemannian manifold $(M,g)$ satisfies the assertions of Proposition \ref{p:manifold}.
 (The metric induced from $E$ is not suitable for this purpose.
-One of the reasons is that its curvature is bounded by $C$ but not by $C\de$.)
+One of the reasons is that its curvature is bounded by $C$ but not by $C\de$. {\ctext Another reason is that the map $\phi$ is arbitrary, so distances may be distorted}.)